+http://ovc.ncjrs.gov/Solicitation.aspx Program: Description:

-http://www.ojjdp.gov/grants/solicitations/FY2016/StudiesProgramonTrauma.pdf Program: OJJDP FY 16 Tribal Defending Childhood Demonstration Program Description: This solicitation is intended to help a number of tribes develop or modify tribal codes to support juvenile justice systems that focus on prevention, treatment and healing and/or that strengthen tribal efforts to develop trauma informed, culturally appropriate tribal child welfare services, in line with recommendations from the Attorney General's Advisory Committee on American Indian/Alaska Native Children Exposed to Violence.
+OJJDP FY 16 Tribal Defending Childhood Demonstration Program This solicitation is intended to help a number of tribes develop or modify tribal codes to support juvenile justice systems that focus on prevention, treatment and healing and/or that strengthen tribal efforts to develop trauma informed, culturally appropriate tribal child welfare services, in line with recommendations from the Attorney General's Advisory Committee on American Indian/Alaska Native Children Exposed to Violence.
 Deadline is July 6, 2016.
 Website: